 Varicose veins are very common in pregnant women.
-During pregnancy, the blood volume increases and the rate at which blood flows decreases.
+During pregnancy, the blood volume increases, and the rate at which blood flows decreases.
 Varicose veins happen when uterus applies pressure on the veins (inferior vena cava) that carries blood back to the heart.

 Varicose veins are enlarged veins that commonly occur in legs.
 During pregnancy, they can also appear on the buttocks and vaginal area.
 Another reason for varicose veins in pregnant can be a hormonal imbalance.
 Progestin level increases which dilate or open the veins.
 Sometimes they can be due to your family history.
-Varicose veins can be itchy, uncomfortable or painful.
+Varicose veins can be itchy, uncomfortable, or painful.

-The good part is they go away within three months to a year after giving birth.
+The only good part about varicose veins is they go away within three months to a year after giving birth.
 Treating varicose veins during pregnancy is not an exact science, but there are some things you can do to help.

 - Avoid sitting or standing for a long duration during pregnancy.
 Make sure to take breaks or change postures.